binaryloom/TaskManagementSystem/case_study.md

 TMS was implemented using modern web technologies, including:

-- **Frontend**: Django's templateing engine was used to generate the responsive and interactive user interface.
+- **Frontend**: Django's templating engine was used to generate the responsive and interactive user interface.
 Tailwind CSS was employed for styling and design consistency.
 - **Backend**: Django framework was utilized for backend development, along with Django REST Framework for building RESTful APIs.
 PostgreSQL database was chosen for its reliability, scalability, and robustness.
+- **Database**: TMS utilizes PostgreSQL as the backend database, with Django ORM facilitating interactions with the database schema.
+The database schema includes tables for users, tasks, task lists, boards, and other related entities.
 - **Deployment**: The application was deployed using Docker containers for containerization, Kubernetes for orchestration, and AWS for hosting.
 Continuous Integration and Continuous Deployment (CI/CD) pipelines were set up using GitHub Actions for automated testing and deployment.

 ## Results